-The DWI and DUI attorneys at Coats Law Firm in Saint Louis can help you fight your Missouri DWI or DUI charges.
+The DWI and DUI attorneys at The Law Office of Casey Coats in Saint Louis can help you fight your Missouri DWI or DUI charges.
 Our DWI lawyers have fought thousands of DWI and traffic law cases and are here to help you fight your charges.
 Our St. Louis DWI Attorney’s fees start at the low price of ONLY $599.

 Whether your DWI charge was the result of a routine traffic stop, an accident, or a sobriety checkpoint, we can help you with your case.

 What to do if you get pulled over for DWI:

 The Right To Remain Silent: You should be polite and have your driver’s license and proof of insurance ready for the police officer.
 You should ask for the reason you are being stopped.
 If the officer begins to ask questions about drinking alcohol, the smell of alcohol, etc you have the right not to answer questions and you should use that right.
 Any type of admission about drinking alcohol will increase the likelihood that you will end up arrested for DWI and will end up written down as evidence against you in the police report.
 You should respectfully explain that you are going to use your right to not answer questions and ask the officer to write your traffic ticket so that you can leave.